Trivia Maker [2026]: Build a Game That Teaches

 | No game layer | The set is a worksheet with confetti |

-LearnClash should not claim AI drafts are bad.
-They are not.
-The stronger claim is narrower: a draft is not a game.
-A good trivia maker needs the second half of the system.
-It needs fair scoring, topic fit, pacing, opponent matching, answer review, and a reason to play again.
+LearnClash won’t pretend AI drafts are bad.
+They aren’t.
+The sharper, narrower point is this: a draft is not a game.
+A good trivia maker still needs the second half of the system, the part that handles fair scoring, topic fit, pacing, opponent matching, answer review, and a reason to come back and play again.

-In an April 2026 manual editorial test, the fastest AI tools were best at broad topics like ”90s movies” or “general science.”
-They were weaker when the topic needed clean difficulty bands, such as “Roman emperors for beginners” or “high school anatomy without medical jargon.”
-That is why the article should include an AI quality checklist instead of worshipping speed.
+In an April 2026 manual editorial test, the fastest AI tools shone on broad topics like ”90s movies” or “general science,” but they sagged the moment a topic needed clean difficulty bands, the kind you get from a brief like “Roman emperors for beginners” or “high school anatomy without medical jargon,” where one weak distractor tanks the whole round.
+So speed is the wrong thing to worship.
+A quality checklist holds up.

 Verdict: use AI to draft, then make the game earn the questions.
 The editing pass is where trust gets built.